Skip to main content

 This is your project, but the Project Facilitator is there to give an extra hand.

-Recognition of the CSF and its support is required.
-Each Project Manager will receive official Campus Sustainability Fund logos and information on how they can and cannot be used.
-The CSF must be recognized in all project marketing and communications materials by its full name.
+Recognition of the Campus Sustainability Fund and its support is required.
+Each Project Manager will receive Campus Sustainability Fund logos and information on how they can and cannot be used.
+The CSF must be recognized in all project marketing, communications, and signage materials by its full name.
 The CSF logo must be included whenever the department’s logo is used in advertising events or other outreach for the project.
 Each use of the CSF logo must be approved by the CSF prior to publication.

 The CSF will amplify each funded project’s public-facing upcoming events, presentations, and other outreach opportunities if received at least two weeks in advance via its own and the Office of Sustainability’s platforms.